-a) Define companies' borrowing powers.[1]

-- b) Explain the meaning of debenture.
-[2] - Distinguish loan capital from share capital and explain the different rights held by shareholders and debenture holders.
-[2] - Explain the concept of a company charge and distinguish between fixed and floating charges.^[2] - e) Describe the need and the procedure for registering company charges.^[2]
+- a) Define companies' borrowing powers.[1] - b) Explain the meaning of loan capital and debentures.
+[2] - c) Distinguish loan capital from share capital, and the different rights held by shareholders and debentureholders.^[2] - d) Explain the concept of a company charge and distinguish between fixed and floating charges.
+[2] - e) Describe the need, and the procedure, for registering company charges.
+[2]